mananpal1997/GF-Overflow/README.md

 # Github-Feed-Overflow
 POC (maybe? ʘ‿ʘ) to fill up any user's github feed with spam activities.
+You can also hide your actual activities by generating noise over your actusal acitivities using this script.

 ## Story Time
 Recently, a friend of mine ran a bot to star and fork some repos.
 In no time, my github acitivity feed was full of her activites.
 I scrolled to bottom of my feed, and I could see nothing else but activities of hers. ᕙ(⇀‸↼‶)ᕗ